brandonjblank/JavaCSVFinancialParser/README.md

 ## How does it work?
 Startup the program, and select a csv file.
 Next, wait till the success or failure prompt.
 On success, simply check the same folder as your original file and look for a gibberish csv file.
 Open it up, and your transaction descriptions should now be cleaner.

+## What is it built off of?
+This program uses a mix of standard Java and JavaFX libraries.
+It is still a work-in-progress, so the final version may incorporate additional languages.